Driver Station Best Practices

 Consider used laptops rather than new.
 The FRC® Driver Station and dashboard software uses very few system resources, so you don’t need to buy a new laptop – instead, buy a cheap 4-5 year old used one.
 You might even get one donated by a used computer store in your area.

 Before buying a used laptop ensure it is compatible with Windows 11.
 For example, only Intel 8th generation core processors and later are compatible.

 Laptop recommended features

-RAM – 4GB of RAM
+RAM – 8GB of RAM or greater

 A display size of 13» or greater, with minimum resolution of 1440x1050.